-With this in mind, it’s wise to put aside money each month to ensure you can pay your Self Assessment when the tax deadline arrives.
+With this in mind, it’s wise to put aside money each month to ensure you can pay your Self Assessment when the tax deadline arrives, or even pay your self assessment early.
 But, sometimes, that’s easier said than done.

-• 12 months — you'll have to pay a further penalty of 5% of the tax you owe at that date.
+- After 6 months: You'll face a further penalty of 5% of the tax you owe or £300 (whichever is greater).

 So, as you can see, late payments should be avoided at all costs - especially if you are already struggling to pay the existing bill.